-However, if you’re more inclined towards creating contents from gaming through streaming, editing videos, and contents, then I’d personally recommend you get Manjaro Gaming Edition.
+However, if you’re more inclined towards creating content from gaming through streaming, editing videos, and content, then I’d personally recommend you get Manjaro Gaming Edition.
 This comes pre-installed with the tools you need to get you started in no time.

 Remember that these Linux distros have desktop environments that differ from each other.
 Make sure you look into this before you make any selection.
 Most gamers take this seriously and are meticulous about it but there also are those who aren’t that picky.

 At the end of the day, it all boils down to which distro matches your preferences.
 In case you’re very picky about this regard, I suggest you start with Solus and work your way to the rest of the list.

 There are Linux distributions that regularly updates the version.
 To take note of this matter is very important, especially if you’re a newbie.